 Pi Day inspires awesome Pi Day deals

 All across the country, local and national stores typically celebrate Pi Day with sweet (and savory!) deals.
-For instance, you can get a pizza pie from Blaze Pizza or Papa John’s Pizza at a special Pi Day price.
+For instance, you can get a pizza pie from Blaze Pizza at a special Pi Day price.

 - Steven Bogart, math instructor (published in Scientific American)